Corticofugal control equates to the fact that as the pathway begins in

 Much like Herbology, nonsense, egotism,

-megalomaniac power persons have denied acupuncture scientific scrutiny
+and often times power persons have denied acupuncture

-culture, especially one, which has been attacked since its birth by
+culture, especially one which had been attacked since its birth by

 westerners, protects its social mores if possible.